-The Faculty of Economics is comprised of three departments – Economics, Management and Finance – which all feature common courses such as basic economic theory but also cover economics from differing aspects.
-In the Department of Economics, students utilize statistical, mathematical, institutional and historical approaches to ascertain and analyze economics in various areas, such as public finance, banking and finance, industries, labor and the international economy.
+The Faculty of Economics is comprised of three departments – Economics, Management and Finance – which all feature common courses such as basic economic theory but also cover economics from different aspects.
+In the Department of Economics, students utilize statistical, mathematical, institutional, and historical approaches to ascertain and analyze economics in various areas, such as public finance, banking and finance, industries, labor and the international economy.
 Students in the Department of Management strive to understand and examine corporate activities or the behavior of people in business organizations by employing a diverse array of analytical methods.
 The Department of Finance, meanwhile, aims to have students deepen their understanding of financial engineering, macro-financial policy, business finance, business accounting and other similar areas.

 Also, the Faculty has excellent facilities.
 The Library of Economics boasts one of Japan’s and the world’s largest-scale collections of economics-related books, together with an easy online search system.
 The many computer terminals installed at the Faculty allow students to search through data and perform economic analyses.